tskit-dev/tutorials/docs/wfcython.md

 This tutorial implements a Wright-Fisher simulation with mutation and recombination using [Cython](http://www.cython.org).
 Cython is two things:

-* A grammer/dialect of Python that allows static typing Python and of C/C++ types.
+* A gammar/dialect of Python that allows static typing Python and of C/C++ types.
-* A static compiler to turn the Cython grammer in to C or C++ code to compile into a Python extension module.
+* A static compiler to turn the Cython gammar in to C or C++ code to compile into a Python extension module.

 Cython has a learning curve of its own.
 A lot of what is shown below reflects best practices.
 For those, we refer you to the [Cython documentation](https://cython.readthedocs.io/en/latest/).

-Here, we avoid all use of [numpy](http://www.numpy.org) until we have to talk to [msprime](http://msprime.readthedocs.io).
-We replace all numpy functionality with the equivalent routines from the C++11 standard library or the excellent GNU Scientific Library, or [GSL](https://www.gnu.org/software/gsl/doc/html/index.html).
-Yes, numpy is fast!
-Numpy is written in C!
-But, numpy has to talk back and forth to Python, meaning we can out-perform it by writing routines that execute completely on the C/C++ side.
+In Python, we would use numpy for random number generation and fast access/manipulation of numeric vectors.
+As fast as numpy is, it has to talk back and forth to Python, meaning we can outperform it by writing code that executes solely on the C/C++ side.
+In order to do so, we make use of the C++ standard library and the excellent GNU Scientific Library.

 This example is closer to reality for those working in lower-level languages.
 First, we must build our world, which means defining data types (a C++ class in this case) and functions acting on those types.
 After all that, we can code up the `simplify` and `evolve` functions.
 Such is the price of speed.

 Here, we use C++ rather than C so that we don't have to worry about memory management and error handling.
-Cython will nicely convert and C++ exception into a Python exception, meaning that one big `try/execept` block is sufficient to not leak memory for our `gsl_rng` object.
+Cython will nicely convert any C++ exception into a Python exception, meaning that one big `try/execept` block is sufficient to not leak memory for our `gsl_rng` object.

 However, Cython does not allow *idiomatic* C++ to be written.
 We do not have access to all C++11 syntax and concepts, nor do we have access to a fully const-correct grammar.
 Cython is a "C first" tool, and the limited C++ support is simply a fact of life.

-This example is conceptually idential to previous Python examples.
+This example is conceptually identical to previous Python examples.
 It does the following:

 * Model mutations according to an infinitely-many sites scheme
 * Model recombination as a uniform Poisson process